sumgup/CleanCodeWorkshops/README.md

 2. Design Patterns and Refactoring to Patterns

-3. CleanCode

-4. Parallel Programming
+3. Parallel Programming

-5. SOLID Design Principles - Done (All the workshops are done)
+4. SOLID Design Principles - Done (All the workshops are done)

-6. TDD/BDD
+5. TDD

    ​